alonbardavid/moonshine/README.md

      * __scriptPrefix__: change script prefix path. defaults to "/js"
      * __disableAutoScriptLoading__: prevent automatic script loading on route change. defaults to false
      * __scriptLocationResolver(stateInfo)__: a function that allows arbitrary path resolution.

+##Testing
+Moonshine comes with two built in testing support - _Mocha_ and _Karma_ .

+* __Mocha__ : if you have _Mocha_ installed in node_modules, and run `moonshine test` all files under the pattern `test/**/*.spec.js` will be run using Mocha.
+* __Karma__ : if you have _Karma_ and _karma-mocha_ installed in node_modules, and run `moonshine test` all files under the pattern `test/**/*.client.js` will be run using Mocha.
+ * you can add a karma.config.js file in your cwd to override default karma config (to use a different test runner or browser for instance)
+ * moonshine automatically adds Angular.js files and any js file under the static folder to the list of served karma files.
+ * you can add testing libraries to `test/client/*.js` and they'll be added as well (for instance if you want to add expect.js or angular mocks, etc...)
 ###Gotchayas:
 * Always add Components to the peerDependencies section of you package.json
 * You need to define Component dependencies in settings.js module.exports.requiredComponents as well as in package.json